MikeHedde/Collembola-reference-frameworks/README.md

-# Collembola reference-framework revision workflow
+# Collembola reference-framework

-Reproducible R workflow rebuilt from the scripts and data supplied by H. Suarez for the *Ecological Indicators* revision on empirical Collembola reference frameworks.
+Reproducible R workflow rebuilt from the scripts and data supplied by H. Suarez for the *Ecological Indicators* on empirical Collembola reference frameworks.

 The repository now separates six stages that had previously been mixed together: